 Why Should I Invest?
 Future Cash Flow!

 Everyone is an investor.
 Whether or not they are aware of this fact is an entirely separate topic.
 Regardless, we all invest, all the time, across a wide ranging spectrum of investment opportunities, but we also, only invest across only 3 macro investment options.
-Consider the Dalio quote above, if investing is a play for cashflow, then considering the sources of cashflow being income, then the types of income are the only 3 investment options available:
+Consider the Dalio quote above, if investing is a play for cashflow, and considering the sources of cashflow being income, then the 3 types of income are the only 3 investment options available:

 Earned Income = Investing in Employment (high tax)

 Portfolio Income = Investing for Capital Gains (mid tax)

 Passive Income = Investing for Cashflow (low tax)

 That simple.
 Only 3 investment options.
 More detailed context on all 3 in the Income Section.
 In this section, we are focusing on the context of investing, the context of the big game.

 The only sure way to win the Equity Game is by investing in Assets, with one simple goal: to make you more money in the future.